 Political campaigns will emphasize social media, analysis of that data, and use of data analytics.

 Political campaigns will use digital tactics, like website design and social media, to identify and activate supporters.
-And, by automatically picking up voters’ preferences and personality traits, they will use that data to tailor the specific messages and political arguments presented to each voter.
+And by automatically picking up voters’ preferences and personality traits, they will use that data to tailor the specific messages and political arguments presented to each voter.
 This tactic is called “microtargeting.”

 Political campaigns will conduct “massive” amounts of research and data mining on voters to win elections.
 They will also try to use many digital technologies to target voters.

-Increasingly, data will be the basic level for all campaigns, coupled with the supercomputers and the ability to run predictive models.
+Increasingly, data will be the basic level for all campaigns, coupled with supercomputers and the ability to run predictive models.
 The democratization of data will change politics.
 And it will also have a substantial effect on our culture and the way we see ourselves.

 Big Data technology in politics will allow campaigns to collect, distribute, and target political messages to specific voters more quickly.
 This will lead to ever-increasing amounts of information and faster interactions with voters.
 The vast amounts of new data will give campaigns unprecedented insight into the political minds of citizens, candidates, and voters.